dtrelogan/react-formstate/docs/getSetHelpers.md

 getu is an alternative that retrieves an uncoerced value.

-when is this useful?
+when is this useful? for starters, see the [react-datepicker example](./datePickerExample.md).

-well it's a bit of an edge case but for example if you are using react-datepicker and injecting a model, you might have conditional logic in your render function like so
+then, if you are using react-datepicker and injecting a model, you might have conditional logic in your render function like so

 ```es6
 constructor(props) {